Kong/terraform-provider-konnect/docs/resources/gateway_route_expression.md

 - `path_handling` (String) Controls how the Service path, Route path and requested path are combined when sending a request to the upstream.
 See above for a detailed description of each behavior.
 Default: "v0"; must be one of ["v0", "v1"]
 - `preserve_host` (Boolean) When matching a Route via one of the `hosts` domain names, use the request `Host` header in the upstream request headers.
 If set to `false`, the upstream `Host` header will be that of the Service's `host`.
 Default: false
 - `priority` (Number) A number used to specify the matching order for expression routes.
 The higher the `priority`, the sooner an route will be evaluated.
 This field is ignored unless `expression` field is set.
 Default: 0
 - `protocols` (List of String) An array of the protocols this Route should allow.
 See the [Route Object](#route-object) section for a list of accepted protocols.
 When set to only `"https"`, HTTP requests are answered with an upgrade error.
 When set to only `"http"`, HTTPS requests are answered with an error.
+Default: ["http","https"]
 - `request_buffering` (Boolean) Whether to enable request body buffering or not.
 With HTTP 1.1, it may make sense to turn this off on services that receive data with chunked transfer encoding.
 Default: true
 - `response_buffering` (Boolean) Whether to enable response body buffering or not.
 With HTTP 1.1, it may make sense to turn this off on services that send data with chunked transfer encoding.
 Default: true
 - `service` (Attributes) The Service this Route is associated to.
 This is where the Route proxies traffic to. (see [below for nested schema](#nestedatt--service))